Monga Khan

 Monga Khan (c.
 1870 – October 1930) was a Muslim immigrant and hawker from British India (now Pakistan) who sold local and imported goods in Victoria, Australia.
-He has become widely known owing to his image being used on a series of posters created by Australian artist Peter Drew, known as his "Aussie" series.
+He has become widely known owing to his image being used on a series of posters created by Australian artist Peter Drew, known as the "Aussie" series.

 Early life

 Monga Khan was born around 1870 in a Muslim family in what was then British India, now Pakistan.

 He was originally from Bathroi, a village in Dadyal Tehsil of Mirpur District in present-day Azad Kashmir, Pakistan.
 (Note: The first translation of his place of birth as the village of Batrohan, near the Punjabi city of Ambala (in what is now Haryana), was by Crystal Jordan in her early research of Monga Khan prior to 2015.
 Later in 2016 Jordan corrected Monga's place of birth to Bathroi, Mirpur, Kashmir; however, Batrohan has been mentioned in other places and documents since that time.)